branden-chaisorn/ChatMatch/README.md

     Checkstyle acts as a heavy linter on the project, helping to maintain a consistent code style across the project which makes it easier for collaboration.
-The Android linter that runs this gives suggestions and risk assessments against the code while suggesting best practices for Android (Note: It's kotlin support isn't all there and it suggests fixes that don't work in kotlin / don't make sense to change, hence the 17 violations).
+The Android linter that runs this gives suggestions and risk assessments against the code while suggesting best practices for Android (Note: It's Kotlin support isn't all there and it suggests fixes that don't work in Kotlin / don't make sense to change, hence the 17 violations).
 PMD is another static analysis tool that is used to find common code mistakes before it's too late.
 Findbugs is also normally used as a static analysis tool again used to find common programming mistakes.
 In this case, however, the script was not running and would crash therefore we skip it's check on the project.